 Anyway, Red Spot is a triple-distilled pot whiskey and has been matured for 15 years in a combination of oloroso sherry, bourbon and marsala casks.
 To be precise, it started with a 5-year old Bourbon-aged single pot still whiskey that is then popped into the marsala barrels for the remainder of its aging life.

 The three are then blended together and bottled without chill filtration, clocking in at 92 proof.
 The taste?
-Classic and oh-so-good.
+Classic.

 It has a gorgeous amber color that comes with a delicious hint of vanilla and tons of fruit: Spot says there is baked apple, mango and black cherry.
-The fruit is even more apparent with the palate, evidently thanks to the Marsala casks, while the bourbon casks are responsible hints of spiciness and oak graininess.
+Tasting notes describe the fruit as even more apparent with the palate, evidently thanks to the Marsala casks, while the bourbon casks are responsible hints of spiciness and oak graininess.
 Finally, the sherry casks add a touch of residual, refined sweetness.